NiklasBeierl/writeups/defcon23qual/archive-bunker/writeup.md

 [Source](https://www.codeproject.com/KB/cs/remotezip/diagram1.png)

 A directory of all files, called _Central Directory_ (CD) is placed at the end (yes you read that right) of a ZIP file.
 This identifies what files are in the Zip and where there are located (it doesn't literally need to be at the end, but we'll come back to this later).<br>
-The CD consists of a _CD File Header_ for each file in the archive, that contains information like the _Filename_, _Compression Type_, _File Size_ and it's _Offset_ in the archive. <br>
+The CD consists of a _CD File Header_ for each file in the archive, that contains multiple fields, among them:
+- _Member Name_ along with _Member Name Length_: Uncompressed, arbitrary data of max legnth of 2^16 bytes
+- _Compression Method_: can be uncompressed
+- _CheckSum_: if this is 0, the checksum is ignored
+- _Member Size_
+- _Extra Field Length_: extra data after the _Member Name_, max length of 2^16 bytes
+- _Offset_
 However, this is not the offset of the file content itself: the content is preceded by a _Local File Header_, which simply repeats most of the details already present in the CD file header.

-### Additional stuff (insert here or in exploit explanation):
-- Include images or details as needed (CD, LFH).

-- "As mentioned above, the Zip archive does not need to end in the CD.
-The standard allows for a _File comment_ of length up to 65535 bytes after the CD, which can contain almost arbitrary data."
+As mentioned above, the Zip archive does not need to end in the CD.
+The standard allows for a _File comment_ of length up to 65535 bytes after the CD, which can contain almost arbitrary data.

-- Golang impl. ignored almost all fields of local file header.

-- Tricks used: filename uncompressed, arbitrary offset with local file attribute, pushing junk data into large filename of first zip.

 <TODO>
 Look at other images if they fit the style better.
+Include images or details as needed (CD, LFH).
 Important to mention:
-- Directory header (AT THE BOTTOM of the file!)
-- Member header
-- Compression method field
-- Cksum (Especially:Cksum == 0)
-- Member name field (Not compressed, arbitrary length, arbitrary data)
-- Extra field length
+- Tricks used: pushing junk data into large filename of first zip.
 </TODO>

 # Zip!
 Y u so nasty???